Ahmed-Mohamed-Fawzy/Real-Time-Traffic-Analytics-System/README.md

-# Real-Time-Traffic-Analytics-System
-Real-Time Traffic Analytics System
+# Real-Time Traffic Analytics System

-This project implements a Real-Time Traffic Analytics System using MATLAB.
+This project implements a **Real-Time Traffic Analytics System** using **MATLAB**.
 It processes video footage from traffic cameras to detect vehicles, count them, and estimate their speeds.
 The system is designed to handle real-world challenges such as shaky camera footage and varying lighting conditions, making it a robust solution for traffic monitoring.

+---

-Features
+## Features

-Vehicle Detection:
+* **Vehicle Detection**
   Utilizes spatial domain techniques, including Gaussian smoothing and frame differencing, to accurately identify moving vehicles.

-Vibration Removal:

-Employs frequency domain processing with Fast Fourier Transform (FFT) to stabilize footage from shaky cameras, ensuring reliable analysis.

-Background Subtraction:

-Implements an adaptive median filtering approach for robust background modeling and foreground extraction, adapting to changing environments.

-Vehicle Tracking:

-Tracks detected vehicles across frames to count them and estimate their speeds, providing detailed traffic insights.

-Visualization:

-Provides real-time visualization of the processed video with overlays showing detected vehicles, their IDs, estimated speeds, and a cumulative vehicle count.

-Demo Mode:

-Includes a simulation mode that generates synthetic traffic frames for testing and demonstration purposes without requiring a video file.

-Technologies Used

-MATLAB:

-Core programming environment for implementing the system.

-Image Processing Toolbox:

-Leveraged for spatial and frequency domain processing techniques.

-Computer Vision Techniques:

-Applied for vehicle detection and tracking functionalities.

-How to Use

-Video Input:

-Place your traffic video file in the project directory and name it top_view_cuted_resized.mp4.
-Alternatively, modify the videoReader line in the script to point to your video file.

-Parameter Adjustment:

-Adjust the Region of Interest (ROI) coordinates in the script to focus on the road area in your video.
-Tune the minimum and maximum blob area thresholds to accurately detect vehicles based on their size in the video.
-Set the position of the counting line where vehicles are counted as they pass.

-Running the Script:

-Open MATLAB and navigate to the project directory.
-Run the script to start processing the video.
-The system will generate an output video with annotations and display real-time visualization.

-Demo Mode:

-If no video file is found, the system automatically switches to demo mode, generating simulated traffic frames for demonstration.

-Applications

-Traffic Monitoring and Management:

-Real-time vehicle counting and speed estimation for urban planning and traffic control.

-Congestion Analysis and Prediction:

-Insights into traffic patterns to mitigate bottlenecks.

-Automated Toll Collection Systems:

-Vehicle tracking for toll enforcement.

-Research in Traffic Flow Dynamics:

-Data collection for academic and optimization studies.

-Notes

-The system is optimized for top-view traffic videos but can be adapted for other perspectives with appropriate modifications.
-Performance may vary based on video quality, camera stability, and environmental conditions.
-For accurate speed estimation, calibrate the distanceCalibrationFactor based on your specific camera setup.

-Dependencies

-MATLAB:

-Version R20XXx or later recommended.

-Image Processing Toolbox:

-Required for image processing functionalities.

-Notes
-The system is optimized for top-view traffic videos but can be adapted for other perspectives with appropriate modifications.
-Performance may vary based on video quality, camera stability, and environmental conditions.
-For accurate speed estimation, calibrate the distanceCalibrationFactor based on your specific camera setup.
-Dependencies
-MATLAB: Version R20XXx or later recommended.
-Image Processing Toolbox: Required for image processing functionalities.
+* **Vibration Removal**
+  Employs frequency domain processing with Fast Fourier Transform (FFT) to stabilize shaky camera footage.

+* **Background Subtraction**
+  Implements an adaptive median filtering approach for robust background modeling and foreground extraction.

+* **Vehicle Tracking**
+  Tracks detected vehicles across frames to count them and estimate their speeds.

+* **Visualization**
+  Real-time visualization with overlays showing detected vehicles, IDs, estimated speeds, and cumulative count.

+* **Demo Mode**
+  Simulates synthetic traffic frames for demonstration when no video file is available.

+---

+## Technologies Used

+* **MATLAB**
+  Core development environment for the entire system.

+* **Image Processing Toolbox**
+  Used for both spatial and frequency domain techniques.

+* **Computer Vision Techniques**
+  Applied for robust detection and tracking of vehicles.

+---

+## How to Use

+### 1. Video Input

+* Place your traffic video in the project directory and rename it to:
+  `top_view_cuted_resized.mp4`
+* Or modify the `videoReader` line in the script to reference your video file.

+### 2. Parameter Adjustment

+* Update the **Region of Interest (ROI)** coordinates in the script.
+* Tune the **minimum and maximum blob area** thresholds for accurate vehicle detection.
+* Set the position of the **counting line** for vehicle counting.

+### 3. Running the Script

+* Open MATLAB and navigate to the project directory.
+* Run the main script to begin processing.
+* Output video with annotations and real-time visualization will be generated.

+### 4. Demo Mode

+* If no video is found, the system switches to demo mode with synthetic traffic frames.

+---

+## Applications

+* **Traffic Monitoring and Management**
+  Real-time vehicle counting and speed estimation for urban planning and control.

+* **Congestion Analysis and Prediction**
+  Helps mitigate traffic bottlenecks through pattern insights.

+* **Automated Toll Collection Systems**
+  Enables vehicle tracking for toll enforcement systems.

+* **Research in Traffic Flow Dynamics**
+  Useful in academic studies and optimization modeling.

+---

+## Notes

+* Optimized for **top-view** traffic videos.
+Can be adapted for other perspectives.
+* Performance may vary depending on:

+  * Video quality
+  * Camera stability
+  * Lighting and environmental conditions
+* For accurate speed estimation, **calibrate** the `distanceCalibrationFactor` according to your setup.

+---

+## Dependencies

+* **MATLAB**
+  Version R20XXx or later (update with the version you used)

+* **Image Processing Toolbox**
+  Required for core functionalities.